How to Scope an MVP Without Bloat (Must-Have Filter + Budget Guide 2026)

 - Common traps: Gold plating, unclear MVV, feature creep, custom tech.

-- Real examples: Lead scoring (4w, €8k), marketplace (8w, €18k).
+- Real examples: Lead scoring (4w, €8k), marketplace (8w, €18k) - Creative Two-Sided Marketplace Platform.

 Ship minimum.
 Measure.
 Iterate.